jv12319/odin-recipes/README.md

 # odin-recipes
 This is my beginner web pages for recipes!
+I wil have demonstrated beginner skills of HTML throughout this project.